Who Needs a Living Will? (And Who Thinks They Don’t)

 Mother throwing up girl in her arms in park

-Why age is a poor indicator of relevance
+Why age is not a reliable indicator

-Younger adults often assume that living wills are primarily for older people.
-In practice, younger adults are more likely to experience unexpected medical situations, while older adults more often face anticipated ones.
+In practice, younger individuals are statistically more likely to experience unexpected medical events, while older individuals more often face anticipated health developments.

 We often get told that the reason for postponing a living will is trust in family or partners.
 Many people believe that those closest to them will intuitively know what to do.